aerogear/keycloak-connect-graphql/README.md

 The `KeycloakSubscriptionHandler` provides a way to validate incoming websocket connections to [`SubscriptionServer`]() from [`subscriptions-transport-ws`](https://www.npmjs.com/package/subscriptions-transport-ws) for subscriptions and add the keycloak user token to the `context` in subscription resolvers.

-Using , we can a small amount of code to the `onConnect` function to parse and validate the keycloak user token from the `connectionParams`.
+Using `onSubscriptionConnect` inside the `onConnect` function, we can parse and validate the keycloak user token from the `connectionParams`.
+The example below shows the typical setup that will **ensure all subscriptions must be authenticated**.

 ```js
 const { KeycloakSubscriptionHandler } = require('keycloak-connect-graphql')